 job can suck hundreds of megabytes of I/O per second – which leaves less capacity for other operations, and can, in turn, lead to bad response times.

 The solution is to punish autovacuum for I/O and add artificial delays to the process.
 Processing a table will take longer, but it leads to a lower overall impact on other processes.
 In older versions of PostgreSQL, the setting was at 20 milliseconds.
-However, it has been reduced to 2 milliseconds in PostgreSQL 13 and beyond.
+However, it is set to 2 milliseconds in PostgreSQL 13 and beyond.

 The artificial delays (which can be turned off on a per-table basis) are the core reason why end-users observe runtime differences.

 If you want to know more about PostgreSQL performance, we also recommend checking out our consulting services.
-We help you to tune your database and make sure that your servers are operating perfectly.
+We help you to tune your database and make sure that your servers operate perfectly.